Texas Criminal Illegal Noncitizen Data

 Report Notes

 These figures do not attempt to allege that foreign nationals in the country illegally commit more crimes than other groups.
 It simply identifies thousands of crimes that should not have occurred and thousands of victims that should not have been victimized because the perpetrator should not be here.
-It is also important to note that these figures represent the minimum number of crimes associated with criminal illegal aliens:
+It is also important to note that these figures represent the minimum number of crimes associated with criminal illegal noncitizens:

 • These figures only count arrests in Texas for state offenses.
 These individuals may have criminal records in other states.

-• These figures only represent offenses and convictions that are associated with arrest events that occurred between June 1, 2011, and April 30, 2024.
+• These figures only represent offenses and convictions that are associated with arrest events that occurred between June 1, 2011, and July 31, 2025.

 • The criminal activity for individuals identified as illegal while in prison is under represented for this time period because they may have been incarcerated during the time frame used in this report.